StackOneHQ/examples/apps/oauth-redirect-proxy/README.md

 ## API Endpoints

-- `GET /` - Simple info page explaining the proxy
-- `GET/POST /connect/oauth2/{provider}/callback` - OAuth redirect handler (forwards to StackOne)
+- `GET/POST /connect/oauth2/{provider}/callback` - Provider-specific OAuth redirect handler
-  - GET requests: Redirects to StackOne with query parameters
+  - GET requests: Redirects to StackOne with query parameters and forwards all cookies
-  - POST requests: Forwards request body and content-type/user-agent headers to StackOne
+  - POST requests: Forwards request body, all headers, and cookies to StackOne
+  - Response: Forwards all response headers and cookies back to the client

+- `GET/POST /connect/oauth2/callback` - Generic OAuth redirect handler (no provider specified)
+  - Same functionality as above but forwards to StackOne's generic callback endpoint
+  - Useful for testing or when provider is determined by StackOne